Brooklyn-Style/Magic_Roll/README.md

 ```
 ## Glossary:

-**Same Finger Bigram (SFB)**: Two keys that are pressed back to back with the same finger.
+**Same Finger Bigram (SFB):** Two keys that are pressed back to back with the same finger.
 E.g. DE on Qwerty

-**Roll**: Two keys that are pressed back to back with different fingers on the same hand, with a third being pressed by the other hand.
+**Roll:** Two keys that are pressed back to back with different fingers on the same hand, with a third being pressed by the other hand.
 E.g. OUR on Qwerty

-**Inroll**: A roll that goes towards the index finger.
+**Inroll:** A roll that goes towards the index finger.
 E.g. DF on Qwerty (middle  → index).

 **Outroll**: A roll that goes towards the pinky.
 E.g. FD on Qwerty (index → middle).

-**3Roll/Onehand**: A one-handed, three key roll that goes in one direction.
+**3Roll/Onehand:** A one-handed, three key roll that goes in one direction.
 E.g. WER on Qwerty

-**Redirect**: A one-handed, three key roll that changes direction.
+**Redirect:** A one-handed, three key roll that changes direction.
 E.g. SAD on Qwerty

-**Repeat Key**: A key that repeats the output of the last pressed key.
+**Repeat Key:** A key that repeats the output of the last pressed key.
 E.g. L@ → LL.
 (Double letters make up 2.5% of all bigrams)

-**Magic Key**: A key whose output can be different depending on the last pressed key.
+**Magic Key:** A key whose output can be different depending on the last pressed key.
 It's similar to repeat except the output can be literally anything from a single letter to full words.
 It can also have a default output for extra functionality or for when you don't want it to be affected by the previous keypress.
 E.g. _★ → Shift.
 L★ → LS.
 T★ → THE

 ## Design:
 This layout began as a mod of [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") and through several iterations, slowly morphed into a mod of [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn Keyboard Layout").
 It was designed with thumb keys in mind but it'll still work without them.
 The goal was to address my nitpicks with other low outroll layouts and try my hand at getting more mileage out of magic.